 "kWh" means kilowatt-hour, a unit of power equal to that expended by one kW in one hour.

-"Lease Agreement" means that certain Electric Motor Lease Agreement of even date herewith, between ECS and Customer, pursuant to which ECS leases the Compressor Motor from Customer.
+"Lease Agreement" means that certain Electric Motor Lease Agreement of even date herewith, between ECS and Customer, pursuant to which ECS leases the Compressor Driver from Customer.

-"Load Factor" shall mean the aggregate amount of Shaft Energy produced by the Compressor Motor during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded to the nearest 0.01.
-For the purposes of calculating this Load Factor, the Shaft Energy shall not exceed an average of 21,000 HP per hour of the actual HP-hours produced by the Compressor Motor during the applicable month.
+"Load Factor" shall mean the aggregate amount of Shaft Energy, as calculated in accordance with Section 3.3(b) hereof, during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded to the nearest 0.01.
+For the purpose of deriving the Converstion Factor, the Load Factor shall not exceed one-hundred percent (100%).

+"Maximum Meter Quantity" shall mean 16,001 kW.

 "Monthly Contract Quantity" shall mean 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy delivery in accordance with Section 2.5 of this Agreement or any interruption of Shaft Energy due to ECS' nonperformance under this Agreement.

-"Operating Agreement" means that certain Operation and Maintenance Agreement, of even date herewith, between ECS and Customer, pursuant to which Customer agrees to operate and maintain the Compressor Motor and Interconnection Facilities on behalf of ECS.
+"Operating Agreement" means that certain Operation and Maintenance Agreement, of even date herewith, between ECS and Customer, pursuant to which Customer agrees to operate and maintain the Compressor Driver and Interconnection Facilities on behalf of ECS.

 "Past Due Rate" shall have the meaning as set forth in Section 4.1.

-"Phase V Expansion Facilities" means Customer's planned mainline capacity increase proposed to be placed into service in the Spring of 2002, filed with the FERC in Docket No. CP00-40.
+"Phase V Expansion Facilities" means Customer's planned mainline capacity increase proposed to be placed into service in the Spring of 2002, filed with the FERC in Docket No. CP00-40, including any amendments or supplements thereto.

-"Point of Delivery" means the point where the shaft of the Compressor Motor is physically connected to the gearbox which drives the Compressor.
+"Point of Delivery" means the point where the shaft of the Compressor Driver is physically connected to the gearbox which drives the Compressor.

-"Primary Meter" means the metering device used to measure the kWhs supplied to the Compressor Motor.
+"Primary Meter" means the metering device used to measure the kWhs supplied to the CompressorDriver.

-"Shaft Energy" means an amount of energy, measured in HP-hours, actually produced by the Compressor Motor (as calculated in accordance with section 3.3 hereof).
+"Shaft Energy" means an amount of energy, in HP-hours, actually produced by the Compressor Driver (as calculated in accordance with section 3.3 hereof).

 "Start Date" means the date on which ECS is first required to deliver Shaft Energy to the Station 13 Electric Compressor Station pursuant to this Agreement (other than Shaft Energy to be delivered during the Test Period as described in Section 3.1 hereof), which date shall be the date that Customer's Expansion facilities are placed into service.

-"Station 13 Electric Compressor Station" means, collectively, (i) the Compressors, pipeline and mechanical interconnects and other related equipment, including the building enclosure housing the Compressors, but excluding the Compressor Motor and Interconnection Facilities and (ii) the physical site location of the property described in the preceding clause (i), which site is owned by Customer and is located on Customer's 36 inch mainline near Carryville, Florida.
+"Station 13 Electric Compressor Station" means, collectively, (i) the Compressors, pipeline and mechanical interconnects and other related equipment, including the building enclosure housing the Compressors, but excluding the Compressor Driver and Interconnection Facilities and (ii) the physical site location of the property described in the preceding clause (i), which site is owned by Customer and is located on Customer's 36 inch mainline near Carryville, Florida.

 "Term" has the meaning set forth in Section 6.1.